asemlucben/ZipRelease/README.md

 ZIP file release for GIT

 # Usage
-Place this file in
+1. Place this file in `\.github\workflows`

-\.github\workflows
+2. Configure triggers if needed